Francisco Antônio de Almeida Júnior

-Francisco Antônio de Almeida Júnior (May 4, 1851 – September 12, 1928) was a Brazilian astronomer, engineer and university professor during the latter half of the 19th century.
+Francisco Antônio de Almeida Júnior (4 May 1851 – 12 September 1928) was a Brazilian astronomer, engineer and university professor during the latter half of the 19th century.
 Almeida was part of a commission tasked with calculating the stellar parallax of the Sun during the 1874 transit of Venus.
-Almeida was an important figure in the development of cinematography and he was the first known Brazilian to visit Japan and publish a book about his sojourn in China and Japan.
+Almeida was an important figure in the development of cinematography, and he was the first known Brazilian to visit Japan and publish a book about his sojourn in China and Japan.

 Life

 Early life

-Almeida was born in the Empire of Brazil on May 4, 1851 in a prominent family of Niterói, the firstborn son of the colonel, politician and money lender Francisco Antônio de Almeida (1820–1889) from his wedlock to Joaquina Francisca de Miranda.
+Almeida was born in the Empire of Brazil on 4 May 1851 in a prominent family of Niterói, the firstborn son of the colonel, politician and money lender Francisco Antônio de Almeida (1820–1889) from his marriage to Joaquina Francisca de Miranda.
 While young, Almeida was sent to Europe to study engineering in Paris.
 In 1870, he married Mathilde Martins (1854–1933), at around the same time when Almeida took up the role of "block inspector" in the city of Rio de Janeiro.
-(Note: A type of police officer in 19th century Brazil.)
+(Note: A type of police officer in 19th-century Brazil.)
 In that same year, he requested enrollment as a first year student at the Central School, where he was already attending classes.